 Another important factor to consider is satisfaction.
 If parents are pleased with their decisions regarding their child’s education, and the child is learning and living well thanks to the chosen educational environment, then on that personal level the ESA was put to good use.
 If children are not making academic progress, then parents can choose a different option for their children.

 Ivan Carrasco was a shy child who was a victim of bullying at his elementary school.
 He also struggled in reading and got poor grades, which added to his frustrations.
-His mother Jeanet’s efforts to meet with school leadership to address her concerns about her son were unsuccessful.
-Using Arizona’s Empowerment Scholarship Accounts, she was able to enroll her son in a private school.
-He entered fourth grade reading at a second-grade level, and by the time he was in the seventh grade, he was reading at an eighth grade level.
+His mother Jeanet’s efforts to meet with school leadership to address her concerns about her son were unsuccessful, but she found new hope for her son when she heard about Arizona’s Empowerment Scholarship Accounts (Arizona’s version of ESAs).

 See examples of two more students who benefited from ESAs (8 min):